cent2sat/Cent2Sat/README.md

 * **cent2sat** - *Initial work* - [cent2sat](https://github.com/cent2sat)

-See also the list of [contributors](https://github.com/jacko538/Cent2Sat/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/cent2sat/Cent2Sat/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNUGPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments